martavp/pypsa-in-prime/README.md

 If you are using Windows, [WinSCP](https://winscp.net/eng/download.php) can be useful to copy folders to/from the cluster.
 Alternatively, use FileZilla on Windows, OSX or Linux.
 This makes moving files on the cluster much easier as you would otherwise have to use commands in the terminal to move files.

 #### 5. VPN
-To connect to the cluster you need to be connected to the university network, so if you are at home you need to use the VPN (The VPN only works for employee's and PhD students.
-Master students need to be on university network to connect to the cluster)
+To connect to the cluster you need to be connected to the university network, so if you are at home you need to use the VPN (The VPN only works for employees and PhD students.
+Master students need to be on the university network to connect to the cluster)

 If you don't want to type your password when you login take a look [here](#avoid-entering-password-when-connecting-to-prime)